 Over 2000 workers at Seneffe continued to occupy the factory, and voted to block the departure of completed vehicles and parts from the works and from BL’s adjoining European distribution centre.
 Their aim was to impound the 3500 new cars in the centre as a bargaining counter to obtain maximum redundancy payments.
 Angry union leaders accused BL of foul play over its decision to close the plant, and there was no mistaking the bitterness felt towards BL’s management, Mrs Thatcher’s Government, and all things British.

-Over at Nuova Innocenti, and as a consequence of Alessandro de Tomaso’s conclusion of an agreement with Daihatsu, the Japanese company would supply Innocenti with 2000 three-cylinder engines per month, starting at the end of 1981.
-The original Innocenti 90 and 120 had been joined by the 74bhp 1275cc engined Mini De Tomaso, as the top of the range model – and Innocenti had managed to sell 220,000 of these cars.
+Over at Nuova Innocenti, and as a consequence of Alejandro de Tomaso’s conclusion of an agreement with Daihatsu, the Japanese company, would supply Innocenti with 2000 three-cylinder engines per month, starting at the end of 1981.
+The original Innocenti 90 and 120 had been joined by the 74bhp 1275cc-engined Mini De Tomaso, as the top of the range model – and Innocenti had managed to sell 220,000 of these cars.

 And that brings us to the subject of why the A-Series engine was never radically re-engineered to modern standards.
 Was it a matter of cost or were there other reasons?

 Back in the 1970s, BL had embarked on projects to develop overhead camshaft versions of both the A- and B-Series engines.
 The reason for this was that MG used both engines and, as they exported to the USA where stringent anti-emissions legislation was in force, it was paramount that BL’s existing engines were made more efficient to enable them to remain both legal and competitive by using the more efficient emissions friendly overhead cam layout.